 A couple of jersey dresses are always reliable, not to mention comfortable.
 The beauty of this fabric is that it's especially soft and forgiving thanks to its stretch.
 The characteristics of the material are such that you can just as easily fold it up into a small square and place it in your overnight bag as you can wear it from the office to the airport and arrive looking like you just got dressed five minutes ago.
 Jersey is innately polished and pulled together, and it's easy to style in multiple ways.
-Opt for at least a neutral black or gray jersey dress that you can wear with blazers, a cardigan sweater, boots or heels to create different looks during the trip.
-Then select another dress a patterned style to shake things up just a little.
+Opt for at least a neutral black or gray jersey dress that you can wear with blazers, a cardigan sweater, boots, or heels to create different looks during the trip.
+Then select another dress with a patterned style to shake things up just a little.

 Women's pants designed for the workplace are another option that will easily see you through your trip in style.
-Always opt for neutral hues, like brown, black and navy, all of which you can wear with everything from blouses and blazers to long-sleeve tops and women's sweaters.
+Always opt for neutral hues, like brown, black, and navy, all of which you can wear with everything from blouses and blazers to long-sleeve tops and women's sweaters.
 When shopping for pants designated especially for work and travel, it's important to focus on care and laundering.
 For example, you don't want to spend too much time worrying about a stain that requires dry cleaning.
 Instead, opt for easy-maintenance materials like washable wool, which presents a pulled-together appearance — but you don't have to worry about dropping it off at the cleaners after every few wears.

 Pull-on pants are also ideal if you're flying to your destination.
 There's something decidedly more comfortable about wearing stretchy bottoms when you're sitting on a plane for hours.
 As with your dresses, look for colors that are neutral enough to wear with anything.
-Don't be afraid to throw on your cozy cardigan or fleece jacket while you're in route, then make a quick change in the airport bathroom to your corporate attire before your car service transports you to your meeting.
+Don't be afraid to throw on your cozy cardigan or fleece jacket while you're en route, then make a quick change in the airport bathroom to your corporate attire before your car service transports you to your meeting.
 When things get chaotic, you need to make the most of the situation, and flexible clothing helps make life a lot easier on the road.

 If you're traveling to a cold-weather destination, you might be concerned about how to stay warm while looking your professional best.
 It's easy to accomplish that in a women's peacoat, which offers all the warmth and comfort of a standard wool coat as well as a slightly more polished look.
 This is key when you're headed straight from the office to the airport or vice versa.
 You can't go wrong wearing an immaculate piece of outerwear that looks phenomenal with black pants and a blouse or a dress and pumps.

 Structure matters, too.
-Peacoats are almost like blazers in that they're shorter, more defined and easy to pair with almost all kinds of professional attire.
+Peacoats are almost like blazers in that they're shorter, more defined, and easy to pair with almost all kinds of professional attire.
 Wrap a scarf around your neck for additional warmth and be sure to pile on the layers underneath so that you don't sacrifice your comfort during the trip.

 Never underestimate the importance of packing sweaters for a business trip.
 It's easy to relegate them to the back of the closet when you're primarily concerned with appearing refined.
-However, with the right options in your bag, you can easily look like the consummate professional.
+However, with the right options in your bag, you can easily look like a consummate professional.
 It's all about style.
-A sweater fleece blazer, for example, offers you the best of all worlds with its warm, tailored and structured look.
+A sweater fleece blazer, for example, offers you the best of all worlds with its warm, tailored, and structured look.
 You can wear it with your trousers and instantly feel a little cozier during your trip.
 A lightweight Supima cotton cardigan is also an excellent choice for its versatility.
 It's the perfect partner for everything from a sleek pencil skirt that falls below the knee to a pair of wide-leg pants.
 You can also wear it beneath your peacoat when you're chilly.
-Pullover cashmere sweaters are an equally sensible choice for the same reason.
+Pullover Cashmere sweaters are an equally sensible choice for the same reason.